abstewart/DRaw/FinalProject/milestones/3/Readme.md

 ## Requirements Analysis (Your Task)

 1. Integrate previous assignments if you have not previously done so.
-	- This tasks main feature is to have a server which multiple clients can connect to collaboratively paint on the same canvas.
+	- This task's main feature is to have a server which multiple clients can connect to collaboratively paint on the same canvas.
 		- The IP address and port# should not be hard-coded anywhere in the application.
 (Prompt the user for input)
 		- Note when a new user joins, they should receive the same canvas that other clients are painting on.
 Think about where you should store the command history or pixel information for the canvas.
 		- At least 3 users should be able to paint at once.